canjs/canjs/docs/can-guides/introduction/technical.md

 #### **How it works**

-[can-connect](http://connect.canjs.com/) makes up part of the DoneJS model layer.
+[can-connect](http://connect.canjs.com/) makes up part of the CanJS model layer.
 Since all requests flow through this data layer, by making heavy use of set logic and localStorage caching, it's able to identify cache hits, even partial hits, and make the most minimal set of requests possible.

 It acts as a central hub for data requests, making decisions about how to best serve each request, but abstracting this complexity away from the application code.
 This leaves the UI components themselves able to make requests independently, and with little thought to performance, without actually creating a poorly performing application.